Reverse sweep

 4. Sachin Tendulkar (India).
 One of the greatest batsmen of all time, Tendulkar was particularly good at sweeps of all categories.
 It is not for nothing that he is called a “living textbook for young people” since there is not a single stroke that he would not master.
 Sachin was equally good both in defense and in attack, and even injuries did not force him to abandon one of the basic principles – not to go beyond the crease.

-This is interesting: even though the inventor of Reverse sweep is considered to be Mushtaq Mohammad, some cricket historians believe that in reality, this idea belongs to his brother Hanif.
+This is interesting: even though the inventor of cricket reverse sweep is considered to be Mushtaq Mohammad, some cricket historians believe that in reality, this idea belongs to his brother Hanif.

 Nisha Bhavani